On Nondefinability of Interior-Connectedness via the Contact Relation: The Proof

 In consequence

-Observe that any pair of non-empty sets in $\RC(\tau)$ shares the point~$b$, which means that the topological contact on the algebra is its maximal contact relation.
-See Figure~\ref{fig:opens-of-T} for the diagrammatical presentation of both the frame of opens\footnote{Recall that in point-free topology, a frame of opens of a topological space is its family of open sets viewed as an algebraic structure.
-Basically, it is a complete Heyting algebra (see \cite{Johnstone-PPT}).} of $T$ and the Boolean algebra $\RC(\tau)$.
+Observe that any pair of nonempty sets in $\RCvtex (\tau )$ shares the point~$b$, which means that the topological contact on the algebra is its maximal contact relation, and the space $T$ is ultraconnected (see Steen and Seebach~\cite[p.\,29]{Steen-Seebach-CT}).
+Figure~\ref{fig:opens-of-T} presents diagrammatically both the frame of opens\footnote{Recall that in point-free topology, the frame of opens of a topological space is its family of open sets viewed as an algebraic structure.
+Basically, it is a complete Heyting algebra (see Johnstone \cite{Johnstone-PPT}).} of $T$ and the Boolean algebra $\RCvtex (\tau )$.

-The regular closed set $R\defeq\{x,y,a,b\}$ (see Figure~\ref{fig:C-is-IC}) is internally connected, as its interior $\{x,a,y\}$---being an open set that has a black point---is a connected subspace of~$T$.
+The regular closed set $R\coloneqq \{x,y,a,b\}$ (see Figure~\ref{fig:C-is-IC}) is interior-connected, as its interior $\{x,a,y\}$---being an open set that has a non-distinguished point---is a connected subspace of~$T$.